 To that presumptive statement, I would respond,

-“Love for a religious theology is completely separate from love for Christ.
-Jesus’ philosophy was one based in love; the Jehovah’s Witnesses are steeped in fear.
+“Love for a religious theology is completely separate from Jehovah’s Witnesses’ brand of love.
+For those who still believe the Bible, Jesus’ philosophy was one based in what some call unconditional love — the Jehovah’s Witnesses are steeped in fear.
 Love and fear are opposites.”

 What happens to a member in good standing if they do not conform to a “disfellowship order” or “shunning order” against a “defective” member?
 Their very own theological magazine states,